 • Naturally adjust their speaking style depending on who they are talking to (parent, teacher, peer, sibling, younger child)

-• Use body language and facial expressions to communicate needs, emotion, information
+• Use body language and facial expressions to communicate needs, emotion, and information

 Welcome